Lens Choices

 How We Decide Together

 Detailed measurements of your eye are taken to guide the decision — and in many cases, the right lens becomes clear once those factors are considered together.
-Dr Hunt has been working with the full range of lens options for over fifteen years.
+A/Prof Hunt has been working with the full range of lens options since 2011.

 Understanding the Lens Spectrum